Top Consumer Choice

 If you also have tax debt, you should consult with a tax debt relief company.
 These companies hire enrolled agents and tax attorneys who can negotiate with the IRS, make offers in compromise, remove penalties, and set up installment agreements.

-Debt relief companies focus on unsecured debt, personal or payday loans.
+Debt relief companies focus on unsecured debt, personal loans, or payday loans.
 Debt relief options are designed to deal with a wide variety of debt problems, namely credit card debt, student loan debt, debt from medical bills, and other types of unsecured debt.

 If you choose debt settlement, the debt resolution company will negotiate a settlement with your lender.
 If you choose a debt management program, the company will adjust interest rates and monthly payment amounts to make it easier to pay off your debt.
-Because every person has a unique debt situation, your choice might be completely different from your friend or family member's choice of debt relief company.
+Because every person has a unique debt situation, your choice might be completely different from your friend's or family member's choice of debt relief company.

 You need to first understand the different options and then look into companies to pinpoint the perfect partnership for you.
 To get the best help for your burdensome debts, you should also consider the type of debt you owe, the amount, your credit score, and your financial ability to make monthly payments.